Trichodiadema bulbosum Schwantes

 Mesembryanthemum bulbosum, Mesembryanthemum intonsum

-Trichodiadema bulbosum is a caudiciform succulent up to 8 inches (20 cm) tall, with long stems that branch heavily to form a low, rounded shrub.
+Trichodiadema bulbosum is a caudiciform succulent with long stems that branch heavily to form a low, rounded shrub.
 It grows up to 8 inches (20 cm) tall.
-Leaves are small, fleshy, bright green to gray-green and covered with a crown of soft, white hairs.
-From spring to fall, the plant puts on a show of bright pink flowers with yellow-green centers which open fully to greet the sun.
+Leaves are small, fleshy, bright green to gray-green, and covered with a crown of soft white hairs.
+Flowers are bright pink with yellow-green centers and appear from spring to fall.